Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Examples

 A similar computation for the alternative loop transformation variables yields $\rmin(\mathcal{G}_R^\mathrm{a}) \leq 6.13$.
 This shows that the outcome of Theorem~\ref{thm:srg-lfr-system} can be optimized over all choices of loop transformations that stabilize $G$.

 This example is also studied in~\cite{krebbekxScaledRelativeGraph2025}, where a bound \mbox{$\Gamma(R) \leq 4.81$} is obtained by using SISO SRG tools only.
 Hence, we see that our MIMO approach yields a tighter incremental $L_2$-gain bound.
 Moreover, we obtain causality and well-posedness of $R$ via Theorem~\ref{thm:srg-lfr-system}, which are both properties that had to be \emph{assumed} in~\cite{krebbekxScaledRelativeGraph2025}.
+These improvements with respect to~\cite{krebbekxScaledRelativeGraph2025} underline the strengths and value of the proposed approach.